samuelantonioli/test-parse-server/README.md

 ## Setup

-You only need to do the setup only once.
+You only need to do the setup once.

 **MongoDB**